Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

 <--- Output Omitted --->
 ```

-Pay attention to the IP address assigned for the nlp_int_tap interface (169.254.1.2), we'll be getting back to this address as it will show up during our captures.
+Pay attention to the IP address assigned for the 'nlp_int_tap' interface (169.254.1.2).
+We'll revisit this address as it will appear during our captures.

-Also as mentioned earlier we're able to identifiy other kernel processes running on the system, if they communicate with the LINA-engine, they'll utilize the nlp_int_tap interface.
+As mentioned earlier, we can identify other kernel processes running on the system.
+If they communicate with the LINA engine, they will utilize the 'nlp_int_tap' interface.
-Through proccesses you can also identify if the snmpd (SNMP Daemon used for SNMP functions) is active and running, if the process isn't present on the list below, it either means no SNMP has been configured within LINA (snmpd isn't started if no SNMP configuration is present) or there might be other SNMP process problems - if thats the case, a Cisco TAC case is highly suggested.
+Through processes, you can also determine if "snmpd" (SNMP Daemon used for SNMP functions) is active and running.
+If the process isn't present on the list below, it either means no SNMP has been configured within LINA (as "snmpd" isn't started if no SNMP configuration is present) or there might be other SNMP process problems.
+In the latter case, it is highly recommended to open a Cisco TAC case."

 <b>ASA</b>
 ```